 Lara Jean Gallagher / Writer & Director

 Lara Jean Gallagher is a writer and director originally from rural Pennsylvania where she was raised on a steady stream of television, polka, processed food, and wooded warfare with her three sisters.
 Her work focuses on small towns, dysfunctional families, and the kind of humor and relationships that are only possible when everything else is screwed up.
 Her shorts and music videos have screened at SXSW, Palm Springs Shortfest, Mill Valley, Portland International, DC Shorts, and online via Pitchfork, Spin, Rolling Stone, and NPR, among others.
-Lara earned her Directing M.F.A. from Columbia University and was named one of IFP’s 2015 Emerging Storytellers.
-She currently lives in Portland, Oregon and is in postproduction on her first feature film, Clementine, with the support of the Venice Biennale College-Cinema and IFP.
+Lara earned her Directing MFA from Columbia University and was named one of IFP’s 2015 Emerging Storytellers.
+She currently lives in Portland, Oregon and is in post production on her first feature film, Clementine, with support from Venice Biennale College-Cinema, IFP, Film Independent and the Sundance Institute.
+Clementine will premiere in the US Narrative Competition at the 2019 Tribeca Film Festival.

 Aimee Lynn Barneburg / Producer

-Aimee Lynn Barneburg is an independent producer and a Sundance Creative Producing Summit Fellow based in Portland, Oregon.
-Aimee Lynn got her start working in Los Angeles on large-scale film productions under veteran writer/director Garry Marshall.
-Since then, Aimee Lynn has UPM’d independent feature films and produced numerous projects ranging from short films and music videos to multi-million dollar ad campaigns for leading global brands such as Nike, Adidas, Amazon, and Google.
-She is a story-driven producer able to work within a variety of budgets and locations having shot all over the U.S., as well as South America, Europe, and Asia.
+Aimee Lynn Barneburg is an independent producer based in Portland, OR.
+She is a Sundance Institute Creative Producing Summit Fellow, a Film Independent Producing Fellow and an IFP Narrative Lab Fellow.
+She got her start working in Los Angeles under veteran writer/director Garry Marshall.
+Since then, Aimee Lynn has served as the line producer and unit production manager for independent feature films and produced numerous other projects, ranging from short films and music videos to multi-million-dollar ad campaigns for global brands such as Nike, Adidas, Amazon and Google.
+She is a story-driven producer able to work within a variety of budgets and locations having shot all over the U.S., South America, Europe and Asia.
 Most recently, Aimee Lynn was the associate producer on Andrew Haigh’s latest film, Lean on Pete, distributed by A24 and released in March 2018.
+Clementine is her first feature film as lead producer.

 Davis Priestley / Producer